-Often called the Tiger's Nest, Taktsang Monastery is precariously perched on a near vertical cliff, around 30 minutes drive north of Paro.
+Bhutan's most iconic attraction, Taktsang Monastery (often called the Tiger's Nest) is precariously perched on a near vertical cliff north of Paro.
 This setting alone makes it unforgettable!
 It also has an impressive history, and is the place where Buddhism began in Bhutan.
-A two hour hike from the car park at the base of the hill will take you to the monastery's entrance.
-Alternatively, horses can be hired for those who don't wish to walk.Continue to 2 of 8 below.
+A 30 minute drive from Paro and two hour hike from the car park at the base of the hill will take you to the monastery's entrance.
+Alternatively, those who don't want to walk can hire a pony.

-Visitors to Bhutan often say that Punakha Dzong is their favorite place in the whole country.
-Its beautiful setting exudes an enticing sense of calm and peacefulness.
+Bhutan's dzongs are included on UNESCO's tentative list of heritage sites.
+These prolific fortress complexes are former Buddhist monasteries turned administrative, military and religious centers.
+Tourists often say that Punakha Dzong is their favorite place in the whole country.
+Its scenic setting exudes an enticing sense of calm and peacefulness.
 It's not surprising that in ancient times, it was known as the Druk Pungthang Dechhen Phrodang or “the palace of great happiness”.

 Thimphu Memorial Chorten

 The Thimphu Memorial Chorten is an unmissable feature of Thimphu.
 It was built in 1974, in memory of the third king, His Majesty Jigme Dorji Wangchuck, who died suddenly while traveling abroad in 1972.
 It was recently renovated as part of coronation and centenary celebrations in 2008.